xmc2016/skopeo/install.md

 ### Building a static binary

 There have been efforts in the past to produce and maintain static builds, but the maintainers prefer to run Skopeo using distro packages or within containers.
 This is because static builds of Skopeo tend to be unreliable and functionally restricted.
 Specifically:
-- Some features of Skopeo depend on non-Go libraries like `libgpgme` and `libdevmapper`.
+- Some features of Skopeo depend on non-Go libraries like `libgpgme`.
 - Generating static Go binaries uses native Go libraries, which don't support e.g. `.local` or LDAP-based name resolution.

 That being said, if you would like to build Skopeo statically, you might be able to do it by combining all the following steps.